Kitaps/emasa-scrapping/README.md

 - `BeautifulSoup`: makes reading html strings easier
 - `icecream`: returns better print results
 - `lxml`: parses the soup so it can be navigated with BeautifulSoup

+## Deprecation notices
+Since sales wants to search for products by ID instead of by category, development of the get_category module has stopped for sodimac (and not started for easy).